Interview with Jen Lilley by Amber Kenneson

 AK: What project(s) do you have coming up?

 JL: The first project I have coming up is Hollygrove shooting in Boston next week.
 It’s a romantic Christmas movie, but it defies the generic/formulaic plotline.
 Of course I’m still doing Days.
 I’m recording a full Christmas album this year, and possibly an album of 1940s covers.
 I also have a movie coming out called Turnaround Jake—it’s a romantic drama-dy, and it will be available in stores on February 10.

 AK: What are you most excited about this year?

 JL: What I’m most excited about this year can be summarized in this quote that I came across: “Instead of saying, ‘God, I can’t do this without You,’ say, ‘God I can’t wait to see how You’re going to do this.’”
 That’s going to be my anthem for 2015.
 I don’t know where I’m going, but I’m really really really excited to see what God does.

 Big thanks to Jen for the wonderful interview.
 We’ll be keeping an eye on her as her career progresses, and we hope you do too!
-You can follow Jen on Twitter @Jen_Lilley, on her Facebook fan page, or on her personal website: www.jenlilley.com
+You can follow Jen on Twitter @Jen_Lilley, and on her personal website: www.jenlilley.com